-This article is not a list pulled off the top of my head.
-But it leverages psychology to go to at the core of what makes a high quality men.
+This article leverages sound psychology to get to the core of what makes a high-quality man.

 Self Awareness + Self Management

-When you have self awareness you don’t go around asking “what’s my passion”.
-Because you know what your passions are.
+When you have self-awareness you don’t go around asking “what’s my passion” your whole life long.

-And knowing what you want steps high quality men apart from the masses that follow what others want them to do.
+Knowing what you want sets, high-quality men, apart from the masses that follow what others want them to do.

-High achievers improve themselves and work their way to the top by deferring pleasure and staying the course through tough times.
+High achievers instead work their way to the top by deferring pleasure and doing what needs to be done.